DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/scale/create-hpa.md

 Users can dynamically adjust the number of copies of Pod resources by setting CPU utilization, memory usage, and custom indicators.
 For example, after setting an auto scaling policy based on the CPU utilization indicator for the workload, when the CPU utilization of the Pod exceeds/belows the indicator threshold you set, the workload controller will automatically increase/decrease the number of Pod replicas.

-This article describes how to configure auto scaling based on built-in metrics and custom metrics for workloads.
+This page describes how to configure auto scaling based on built-in metrics and custom metrics for workloads.

 !!! note